HEG-Arc/odooloc/README.md

 ``docker-compose up -d``

-This will setup an odoo 11 instance with opensim, sale_management,purchase,stock module installed
+This will setup an odoo 11 instance with odooloc app and all necessary dependencies

 _access:_